-METALS-Nickel hits 3-yr top, largest daily gain since financial crisis
+METALS-Nickel soars to 3-yr top as Russia sanctions fears ignite technical rally

 “It’s a misreading of the headline that the (Nornickel) brand is being delisted (today), that decision was taken six months ago, it’s nothing to do with the sanctions but when you (spark) a technical rally these things run free,” said Oliver Nugent, commodities strategist at ING.

-“On the ring today we heard somebody buying on cash 2000 lots, that’s the third biggest record for a floor trade of nickel ever.”

-ALUMINIUM: Aluminium hit its highest in nearly seven years at $2,530 after global miner Rio Tinto flagged possible downward adjustments to its 2018 aluminium output following U.S. sanctions on its Russian partner Rusal .
+ALUMINIUM: Aluminium ended up 5.5 percent at $2,537 a tonne, having hit its highest in nearly seven years at $2,537.50 after global miner Rio Tinto flagged possible downward adjustments to its 2018 aluminium output following the U.S. sanctions on Rusal.

-Concerns over the impact of sanctions on Rusal, which began on April 6, have pushed up aluminium some 25 percent so far.
+Concerns over the impact of the April 6 sanctions on Rusal have pushed up aluminium some 25 percent so far.

-ALUMINA: Prices of alumina, the raw material for making aluminium, have surged after Rio Tinto said last week it could not fulfil supply contracts because of the sanctions on Rusal.
+ALUMINA: Prices of alumina, the raw material for making aluminium, have surged after Rio Tinto last week declared force majeure because of the sanctions on Rusal.

-Broker SP Angel said the Rio statement and Rusal sanctions only exacerbate global alumina supply constraints.
 “A source at a smelter ... (is) saying ‘phones have been ringing off the hook with people looking for extra metal.
-They are looking for any extra tonnes, even just a few hundred’.”
+They are looking for any extra tonnes, even just a few hundred’,” said broker SP Angel.

-SANCTIONS: Russian news agencies said U.S. officials had informed the Russian embassy in Washington that the United States had no immediate plans to impose new sanctions.

-NORNICKEL: Russia’s Norilsk is in talks with battery makers over possible investment in its mining assets, but is also interested in downstream joint ventures in return.

 INDONESIA EXPORTS: Indonesia exported 8,637,595 tonnes of nickel ore up to March 31, 2018 since its ore export policy was revised in January 2017.